Skip to content

 What is metatarsalgia?

-Metatarsalgia is a collective term for painful complaints in the area of the ball of the foot - i.e. where the toes meet the metatarsal bones (metatarsals).
-This area is under a lot of strain when walking and standing, especially when rolling the foot.
-The pain typically occurs under the so-called heads of the metatarsal bones (metatarsal heads), often in the second and third rays.
-Those affected often describe a burning, stabbing or dull aching sensation, which intensifies with exertion.
-Sometimes there is the impression of walking on a small stone.
-The increased strain on the forefoot can also cause calluses or calluses to form in this area in the long term - a sign of excessive strain.
+Metatarsalgia is an umbrella term for painful complaints in the area of the ball of the foot — that is, where the toes meet the metatarsal bones.
+This area is heavily loaded when walking and standing, especially during toe-off.
+The pain typically occurs under the so-called metatarsal heads, often at the second and third rays.
+Affected people often describe a burning, stabbing or dull ache that increases with weight-bearing.
+Sometimes there is the sensation of walking on a small pebble.
+Due to the increased load on the forefoot, calluses or hardened skin may also form in this area over time — a sign of excessive pressure.

 3. Forefoot